durucrypto/rugcheck-hackathon/README.md

 ## 💡 Additional Features

 - The agent analyzes and categorizes requests/questions to avoid unnecessary API calls and AI hallucination for more accurate responses.
-- If available, it pulls the parent tweet to provide additional context.
+- It retrieves the parent tweet, if available, to provide additional context.
 - For unrelated questions, it gives a safe, generic reply in case of inappropriate requests or wording.

 ## ⚙️ Setup Instructions